 The Last Word

-Concerning all acts of initiative and creation, there is one elementary truth – that the moment one definitely commits oneself, then Providence moves, too.
+Concerning all acts of initiative and creation, there is one elementary truth – that the moment one definitely commits oneself, then divine providence moves, too.
+All sorts of things occur to help one that would never otherwise have occurred and which no man could have dreamed would have come their way.

 "If another member of the church sins against you, go and point out the fault when the two of you are alone.
 If the member listens to you, you have regained that one.
 But if you are not listened to, take one or two others along with you, so that every word may be confirmed by the evidence of two or three witnesses.
 If the member refuses to listen to them, tell it to the church; and if the offender refuses to listen even to the church, let such a one be to you as a Gentile and a tax collector."
 Matthew 18:15-17